eengineprojects/puppycode-core/README.md

 * Programming language must be ONLY one of the following: HTML/JS/CSS, Java, C++, C#, or Python
 * Special "runtime" / Fake library (unless your course is about basic programming)
 ## Basic programming
-Examples that are considered basic programming:
+### Examples that are considered basic programming
 * Simple output
-* Program that has input asked for directly (not from a file) Examples that aren't basic programming (a simple code runner api can't run this without a "fake library" provided in the editor):
+* Program that has input asked for directly (not from a file)
+### Examples that aren't basic programming (a simple code runner api can't run this without a "fake library" provided in the editor)
 * Program that has or opens GUI
 * Program that reads a file
 * Program that detects a key press